tytydraco/yessleep/out/Bottle_Caps.md

 "Sixty." was his subsequent guess.

 "Higher."
 I replied with even less confidence than before.
-I should've lied, but my gut told me not to.
+I should've lied, but for some reason I once again found myself unable to.

 It was my turn again.